November 27, read the Bible in a year in PowerPoint; with comments

 Psalm 70, of David, a short, urgent petition for deliverance, full of praise.

-December 25, read through the Holy Bible in a year.
+December 24, read the Bible in a year; in PowerPoint, with comments.

 Revelation 17.
 So begins the telling of the fall of Babylon.
 It is not Rome, nor is it Roman Catholicism.
 In my opinion it is the coalition of communism, socialism, Islam and social justice Christianity in the form of Globalism and implementing Global Governance.
 This is represented by the scarlet woman and the scarlet basket.
 The meaning of the woman and the basket is then explained in prophecy.
 (Feel free to interpret the prophesies otherwise).